 Shelters Competing to Save More Lives, Earn More Than $300,000 in Prize Grants

-NEW YORK—The ASPCA® (The American Society for the Prevention of Cruelty to Animals®) today announced that more than 3,000 pets were adopted or reunited with their owners during the first seven days of the 2011 ASPCA $100K Challenge, a three-month competition where 49 shelters from 33 states and territories across the United States are working to increase lives saved in order to win some of the $300,000 in ASPCA prize grants, including a grand prize of $100,000.
+NEW YORK—The ASPCA® (The American Society for the Prevention of Cruelty to Animals®) today announced that 17,391 pets were adopted or reunited with their owners during the first thirty days of the 2011 ASPCA $100K Challenge, a three-month competition where 49 shelters from 33 states and territories across the United States are working to increase lives saved in order to win some of the $300,000 in ASPCA prize grants, including a grand prize of $100,000.

-During the first week of the ASPCA $100K Challenge, contestants held special adoption events around the country in an effort to kick off to a strong start in the competition.
-Many contestants stayed open around the clock for 24-hour adoption events, offered unique promotions and discounts on adoption fees, and more.
+During the first month of the ASPCA $100K Challenge, many contestants tried out new methods of driving traffic to their adoption centers – many stayed open around the clock for 24-hour adoption events, offered unique promotions and discounts on adoption fees, and more.

 During the 2011 ASPCA $100K Challenge, contestants will compete to save at least 300 more animals—during the months of August, September, and October 2011—than they did over the same three-month period in 2010.
 The shelter with the biggest increase in animals saved will win a $100,000 grant.
 The agency that gets the most community members involved in saving animals will win a $25,000 grant, and those organizations that do the best in their regions will be eligible for between $5,000 and $25,000 in grants.
 In last year’s first-ever ASPCA $100K Challenge, contestants saved a total of 48,779 lives over three months – an increase of 7,362 lives over the same three months in 2009.